gracelang/language/spec.md

 ### String Constructors

-String Constructors are a generalization of [String Literals](String Literals) that contain, in addition to the above escapes, expressions enclosed in braces.
+String Constructors are a generalization of [String Literals](String Literals) that contain expressions enclosed in braces.
 The value of a String Constructor is obtained by first evaluating any expressions inside braces, requesting `asString` of the resulting object, and inserting the resulting string into the string literal in place of the